ovh/docs/pages/platform/public-cloud/use_object_storage_terraform_backend_state/guide.es-es.md

 ---
-title: 'Using OVHcloud High Performance (S3) Object Storage as Terraform Backend to store your Terraform state'
+title: 'Using OVHcloud Object Storage as Terraform Backend to store your Terraform state (EN)'
-excerpt: 'Find out how to use an OVHcloud High Performance (S3) Object Storage as a Terraform Backend to store your Terraform state'
+excerpt: 'Find out how to use an OVHcloud Object Storage as a Terraform Backend to store your Terraform state'
 updated: 2023-07-31
 ---